OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 - `getCallbackTokenAsync`

 If you rely on an independent software vendor (ISV) for your add-in, we recommend you contact them as soon as possible to confirm they have a plan and a timeline for moving off legacy Exchange tokens.
 ISV developers should reach out directly to their Microsoft contacts with questions to ensure they're ready for the end of Exchange legacy tokens.
 If you rely on a developer within your organization, we recommend you ask them to review the [Updates on deprecating legacy Exchange Online tokens for Outlook add-ins blog](https://devblogs.microsoft.com/microsoft365dev/updates-on-deprecating-legacy-exchange-online-tokens-for-outlook-add-ins/?commentid=1131) and ask any questions to the Outlook extensibility PM team on the [OfficeDev/office-js GitHub issues site](https://github.com/OfficeDev/office-js/issues).

-### As an admin, I don't own an add-in that needs an update.
-What should I do?

-If you rely on an independent software vendor (ISV) for your add-in, we recommend reaching out as soon as possible to confirm they have a plan and a timeline for moving off of legacy Exchange tokens.
-ISV developers should reach out directly to their Microsoft contacts with questions to ensure they're ready for the end of Exchange legacy tokens.
-If you rely on a developer within your organization, we recommend asking them to reach out to the Outlook extensibility PM team on GitHub: [https://github.com/officedev/office-js/issues](https://github.com/officedev/office-js/issues).

 ### How do I keep up with the latest guidance?